 MPC X, MPC Live, MPC Live II and MPC One can function in two ways: Standalone Mode and Controller Mode.
-(MPC Touch already operates as a controller only.)
+(MPC Studio and MPC Touch already operate as a controller only.)

 To enter Standalone Mode, do one of the following: